 This will prove especially handy if you read a lot of PDFs online.
 Presently, Epiphany will download a PDF when you click on a link to a PDF file, requiring you to open it in a separate app, like Evince or Okular.

-But in v3.32 the PDF will open in the same tab (or a new tab, depending on your choice), allowing you to read, scan, and pan around the document without any ungraceful shunting to another app!
+But it’s hoped that for its next release the PDF will open in the same tab (or a new tab, depending on your choice), allowing you to read, scan, and pan around the document without any ungraceful shunting to another app!

 3. Additional Zoom Steps